ESIPFed/data-help-desk/docs/planning/detailed_planning_steps.md

 has_toc: false
 ---

-# Detailed Planning Steps of a Data Help Desk
+# Detailed Planning Steps for a Data Help Desk

 By following these steps, you can set up a successful data help desk that not only addresses immediate data management concerns but also contributes to a